mirukana/lunasync/README.md

 ## Features

-- Full and incremental syncs, incremental stops downloading after reaching the last post that was downloaded in a previous run
+- Full and incremental syncs; incremental stops downloading after reaching the last post that was downloaded in a previous run
-- Fast multithreaded downloads with lunafind, 8 downloads in parallel by default
+- Fast multithreaded downloads with lunafind; 8 downloads in parallel by default
 - Can sync all or only searches with a specific labels
 - Return the total number of downloaded posts